-Resource Center Health & Care What is OFA certification?
+Resource Center / Health & Care / What is Orthopedic Foundation for Animals (OFA) Certification?

 Theresa is a tenured PuppySpot employee and breed expert.
-She is currently the manager of our Profile Approval department and interacts with our breeders on a daily basis.
-Theresa has been involved in the pet industry for over 19 years and has hands on experience with many dog breeds.
-Theresa is also the proud owner of Marta, a German Shepherd Dog who is a trained service dog, and a 12-year-old Maltese named Colonel!
+She is currently the manager of our Profile Approval department and interacts with our breeders daily.
+Theresa has been involved in the pet industry for over 20 years and has hands-on experience with many dog breeds.
+Theresa is also the proud pet parent of Marta, a German Shepherd Dog who is a trained service dog, a miniature Labradoodle named Eleanor, and her tuxedo cat Bonnie!

 In 1996, John M. Olin founded the Orthopedic Foundation for Animals (OFA) as a private not-for-profit foundation to evaluate and determine if a dog will have problem hips.
 Canine Hip Dysplasia is a genetic condition that primarily affects larger breeds but can be diagnosed in a few smaller breeds as well.
 Hip dysplasia typically develops because of an abnormally developed hip joint but can also be caused by cartilage damage from a traumatic fracture.
 Cartilage damage or an abnormal hip joint, over time will lose its thickness and elasticity of the existing cartilage.
 This will eventually result in pain with any joint movement.
 Radiographs taken by a licensed veterinarian (DVM) is the only way to diagnose hip dysplasia or certify the hips free of any problems.
 OFA maintains a database for hip dysplasia and is classified into seven different categories: